jgrguric96/Kaggle_BankChurn/README.md

 # Kaggle Bank Churn
-jupyter notebook used in prediction of bank churning - solution was around 70th percentile
+jupyter notebook used in prediction of bank churning - solution was around 75th percentile

-Final score pre competition end was 0.887 (Max - 1.0, Min - 0.0)
+Score was around 0.887 (Max - 1.0, Min - 0.0) before competition end.
+After competition end score was around 0.89